spsforks/android-bionic-libc/libc/malloc_debug/README.md

     adb shell setprop wrap.<APP> '"LIBC_DEBUG_MALLOC_OPTIONS=backtrace logwrapper"'

+If you need to enable multiple options using this method, then you can set them like so:

+    adb shell setprop wrap.<APP> '"LIBC_DEBUG_MALLOC_OPTIONS=backtrace\ leak_track\ fill logwrapper"'

 For example, to enable malloc debug for the google search box (Android O or later):

     adb shell setprop wrap.com.google.android.googlequicksearchbox '"LIBC_DEBUG_MALLOC_OPTIONS=backtrace logwrapper"'
     adb shell am force-stop com.google.android.googlequicksearchbox

 NOTE: On pre-O versions of the Android OS, property names had a length limit of 32.
 This meant that to create a wrap property with the name of the app, it